-To refresh, here are the assumptions I am using in the calculations:
+As a refresher, here are the assumptions being used in the calculations:

 - Cash flows and returns are separated by calendar year.
 This will help spot trends in performance over time.

-- Cash flows and returns are updated quarterly.
+- Cash flows and returns are updated quarterly (and soon to be semi-annually).
 Anything more would be overkill when it comes to a long-term investment like real estate.

 HERE ARE THE HEADLINE NUMBERS:

 2016 Cash on Cash Return (Combined) = 13.6%

 2016 Worst Performer = -2.1%

 2017 Cash on Cash Return (Combined) = 9.5%

 2018 Cash on Cash Return (Combined) = 2.0%